Famous Ancestors Tree

 Related Books

 Aquellos Primeros Saltillenses (an eBook) by Maria Elena Santoscoy Flores.
 Catalogo de Pasajeros a Indias Durante los siglos XVI, XVII y XVIII – Volume 3 by Cristóbal Bermúdez Plata.
 Diccionario Biográfico de Saltillo by Martha Durón Jiménez and Ignacio Narro Etchegaray.
 Geobiográfico de Cuarenta Mil Pobladores Españoles de América en el Siglo XVI by Peter Boyd-Bowman.
 Histoira del Nuevo Reino de León 1577-1723 by Eugenio del Hoyo.
 Index to the Marriage Investigations of the Diocese of Guadalajara Volume 1, compiled and edited by Raúl J. Guerra, Jr., Nadine M. Vásquez, Baldomero Vela, Jr. Los Valles de Las Salinas y Del Carrizal by Guillermo Garmendia Leal.
+New Mexico's First Colonists compiled and arranged by David H. Snow.
+Origen de los Fundadores de Texas, Nuevo Mexico, Coahuila, y Nuevo Leon by Guillermo Garmendia Leal.
 Origin of Surnames Garza and Treviño in Nuevo León by Tomas Menderichaga Cueva, translated by Edna Garza Brown.
 Relación de Algunas Cosas de las Que Acaecieron al Muy Ilustre Señor Don Hernando Cortés by Andrés de Tapia.
 The Conquistadores by Patricia de Fuentes.
 The Conquistadores and Crypto-Jews of Monterrey by David T. Raphael.
 The Genealogy of Mexico, Gateway to the Past from our Ancestors Forward by Gary Felix --website: The Genealogy of Mexico The Sixteen Founders of Villa de Santiago del Saltillo by Moises Garza.
 With All Arms by Carl Laurence Duaine, revised and edited by his son Laurence A. Duaine.

 Thanks